Professor Shyi-Ming Chen

 Professor of Zhejiang University, Chian.
 Professor in Visiting scholar at Oxford University.
 Adjunct professor of Tsinghua University/ Shanghai Jiao Tong University.
 Well-known experts in Big data and Artificial Manufacturing areas.

-Department of Computer Science at Central Michigan University (CMU)
+Department of Computer Science at the University of Hong Kong

 Assistant Professor Andre Rosendo

 PI at ShanghaiTech University, China